BdEINSALyon/marsu/README.md

 After checking [Github Issues](https://github.com/PhilippeGeek/marsu), feel free to fork and create a Pull Request.

-While we may not merge your PR as is, they serve to start conversations and improve the general Taquilla experience for all users.
+While we may not merge your PR as is, they serve to start conversations and improve the general Marsu experience for all users.

 ## Licence